CptCapt/Data-Engineer-Project-STEDI-Human-Balance-Analytics/README.md

 ---

 ## Project Datasets
+The provided datasets for customer, accelerometer and step trainer are JSON formatted data from different sources.

-* Customer Records: from fulfillment and the STEDI website.
+* Customer Records: Fulfillment and the STEDI website.
-* Step Trainer Records: data from the motion sensor.
+* Step Trainer Records: From the motion sensor.
-* Accelerometer Records: data from the mobile app.
+* Accelerometer Records: From the mobile app.

 ---

-## Implementation
+## Implementation Summary

+**NOTE: The following images show the AWS setup in german language.**

 <details>
 <summary>
 Landing Zone
 </summary>

-> In the Landing Zone I stored the customer, accelerometer and step trainer raw data in AWS S3 bucket.
+In the Landing Zone the raw data from customer, accelerometer and step trainer are each stored in S3 buckets.

-Using The AWS glue data catalog, I created a glue tables so that I can query the data using AWS athena.
+By using AWS Athena I created corresponding Glue tables for the Data Catalog and further data transformation.

+The following images show relevant Athena Queries to verify the correct table creation and the correct amount of data points.

-1- Customer Landing Table:
+**1- Customer Landing Table:**
-This image shows the result of a sql test query.

 ![alt text](AthenaQueries/Screenshots/customer_landing.png)

-2- Accelerometer Landing Table:
+**2- Accelerometer Landing Table:**
-This image shows the result of a sql test query.

 ![alt text](AthenaQueries/Screenshots/accelerometer_landing.png)

-3- Step Trainer Landing Table:
+**3- Step Trainer Landing Table:**
-This image shows the result of a sql test query.

 ![alt text](AthenaQueries/Screenshots/step_trainer_landing.png)